 The rapid growth of Bacchus Marsh means that traffic congestion in peak times is increasing, with the infrastructure constructed more than 50 years ago unable to cope with this increased traffic volume and heavy transport movements.

-- Increased pressure on this intersection due to its use ass a freight route between the Calder Highway and Port of Geelong.
+Increased pressure on this intersection due to its use as a freight route between the Calder Highway and Port of Geelong.

 Parwan Employment Precinct

 Total project cost: $12.53M

 - Central Highlands Water = $5.81M